Planning a Group Wine Tour in Walla Walla

 Evening: Dinner reservation in downtown Walla Walla.
 Don't plan more tastings after 5pm.

-Variety: Mix established names with smaller discoveries.
+Variety: Mix established names with hidden gems.
 Different tasting experiences keep things interesting.

 Managing Different Preferences